What Does Package Acceptance Pending Mean For Your Shipment

 A single barcode represents all of the packages listed on these scan forms.
 This enables them to use that one code to scan every package simultaneously.

-All parcels listed on the scan sheet enter the “Shipment Received, Package Acceptance Pending” status after receiving and scanning.
+After receiving and scanning, all parcels on the scan sheet enter the “Shipment Received, Package Acceptance Pending” status.

-On certain occasions, though, the “Package Acceptance” scan does not take place.
 Yes, you read that right!
-The USPS employees do not scan the packages until the package reaches the subsequent sorting facility in route to the recipient.
+The USPS employees do not scan the packages until they reach the subsequent sorting facility en route to the recipient.

-What Should You Do When You Get “Package Acceptance Pending” Notification?
+What Should You Do When You Get a “Package Acceptance Pending” Notification?

 It cannot happen in the blink of an eye.
 The entire sorting process at the USPS takes time.

-Overall, the notification that reads “shipment received package acceptance pending” indicates that the package has completed the initial steps that are necessary for the USPS to deliver them be delivered to the recipient.
+The notification that reads “shipment received package acceptance pending” indicates that the package has completed the initial steps necessary for the USPS to deliver it to the recipient.

 Package Acceptance Pending: What Should You Do When You See The Message for a Long Time?

-However, it is natural for you to be tense if you see the notification for longer than expected!
+However, it is natural to be tense if you see the notification for longer than expected!

 Don’t become anxious if you see this warning for over 12 hours or even a day.

-Depending on when your specific piece of mail is scanned into the USPS infrastructure again, it is not uncommon for this notification to be visible for 48 hours (or even a little bit longer).
+Depending on when your specific piece of mail is scanned into the USPS infrastructure again, this notification may be visible for 48 hours (or even a little bit longer).

-How Long Does It Take for USPS to Accept Package?
+How Long Does It Take for USPS to Accept a Package?

 Understanding the Cycle: What Might Cause the Delay in Package Acceptance?